Beck-919/FanFictionReader/ReadMe.md

-My copy of the now defunct 'FanFiction Reader' android app.
+My copy of the 'FanFiction Reader' android app.